ibex-team/ibex-lib/doc/strategy.rst

 Now, let us modify the implementation of our contractor.
 To take benefit of properties, two steps are required.
 First, we have to override the ``add_property`` function of the ``Ctc`` interface.
-This function is called by the search at initialization.
+This function is called by all strategies at initialization.
 This function takes as argument the initial box (of the search) and a set of properties which is an instance of ``BoxProperties``.
 This object basically just stores pointers to ``Bxp*``, except that it can handle :ref:`inter-dependencies <bxp_dependencies>`.